Guntur Kaaram: Plot

-In 1998, in Guntur, brothers Dokka Marx Babu and Lenin Babu, notorious hooligans, burn down Bhogineni Satyam's mirchi factory.
-During the chaos, Satyam’s brother-in-law, Rangam, accidentally kills Lenin, leading Satyam to take the blame and get imprisoned for 12 years.
-Satyam’s son, Ramana, loses partial vision in his left eye due to the explosion.
-Following this, Satyam's wife, Vasundhara, leaves him and moves back to Hyderabad, eventually marrying her cousin, Narayana.
+In 1998, a violent rivalry erupts in Guntur when rival factionists Dokka Marx Babu and Lenin Babu burn down Bhogineni Satyam's red-chili processing factory.
+During the ensuing melee, Satyam’s brother-in-law, Rangam, accidentally kills Lenin.
+To protect his family, Satyam takes the legal blame for the murder and is sentenced to 12 years in prison.
+In the factory explosion, Satyam’s young son, Veera Venkata Ramana, is permanently blinded in his left eye.
+Following the tragedy, Satyam's wife, Vasundhara, abruptly abandons the family and returns to Hyderabad, where she enters an arranged marriage with her cousin, Narayana.